redwoodjs/redwoodjs-com-archive/cookbook/Serverfull_Hosting.md

 Your Nginx configuration file for the app should look something like this.
 Typically, this file would be stored at `/etc/nginx/sites-available/redwood-pm2` and is symbolically linked to `/etc/nginx/sites-enabled/redwood-pm2`.

-Please note that the trailing slash in the proxy_pass value is essental to correctly map the API functions.
+Please note that the trailing slash in the proxy_pass value is essential to correctly map the API functions.

 ```nginx
 server {